alchemistake/blog/_posts/2021-12-11-what-i-learned-this-week-2021-49.md

 Not that much, documentations are not matching with the OpenWRT 21
 ## Longhorn
 ### What is Longhorn
+kubernetes data thing.
 ### Why do I want to learn it?
 I'm gonna expand my kubernetes cluster it needs decenteralized data storage
 ### How much I learned
 Not much but i got it working
 # Thursday
+??
+How can i frame this maybe focus on the hotend.
 ## P3 Steel
 ### What is P3 Steel
+Unkown mark3 clone.
 ### Why do I want to learn it?

 ### How much I learned
 # Feedback!
 Thank you for reading.
 Every quest worths less if you don't tell me how you feel about this content!
 If you want to chat about a improvement I can do you please let me know at blog@thrideas.com